Skip to code content (skip section selection)

 (c) Severe topography or other physical features warrant making a connection of an intersecting street at another location either inside or outside the development to provide equivalent benefits as an intersecting street within a distance of 1,500 feet, and this other alternate specific location is provided for at the time the development making the request for an alternate location is approved.

 (4) Existing adjoining public streets, public platted streets, and publicly planned streets shall be continued and extended as public streets as part of the development.
-Streets that are not to be extended, as determined by the Town Council, shall be terminated in a permanent cul-de-sac.
+Streets that are not to be extended, as determined by the Transportation Plan, shall be terminated in a permanent cul-de-sac.

 (5) Where a proposed development will extend a public street that is already stubbed out to the property line, such extension as a public street shall be required.